madskjeldgaard/raspberry-pi-pico-usbmidi-platformio-template/README.md

 ## Dependencies

 You need to have platformio installed to make use of this.
-I prefer using the command line version.

 Install it on MacOS by running homebrew: